nicolewallace09/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  Clone from repo and download node on computer
+  install

   ## Usage
-  Use Node and installer
+  how

   ## License
-  This project is license under MIT
+  This project is license under GNU GPLv3